Scientific Name: Oncorhynchus mykiss; synonyms Salmo mykiss; Salmo gairdneri

 Common Name(s): Rainbow Trout; Many names for subspecies (e.g. Steelhead, Golden)

 The rainbow trout (Oncorhynchus mykiss) is easily distinguished from similar trout.
 Rainbow trout in Arkansas typically range from 9 – 12 inches in length and weight 0.3 – 0.5 lbs.
-However, individuals weighing 2 – 4 lbs are common with the current state record at 19 lbs 1 oz (White River).
+However, individuals weighing 2 – 4 lbs. are common with the current state record at 19 lbs.
+1 oz.
+(White River).
 The rainbow trout has a moderately large mouth extending to the rear of the eye.
 The tail fin is slightly forked.
-The top of the fish is typically a shade of olive green with dark, while the belly is much lighter.
+The top of the fish is typically a shade of dark olive green, while the belly is much lighter.
 Many dark spots cover the body.
-The mid-line of the fish has a pinkish or reddish streak from gill flaps to tail.
+The midline of the fish has a pinkish or reddish streak from gill flaps to tail.
 Like all trout, the rainbow trout has an adipose fin, which is a small fleshy projection on the back, just in front of the tail fin.

 The rainbow trout is native to the western coast of North America where it inhabits both coastal waters and freshwater river systems from Southern Alaska to Northern Mexico.
 The species has been stocked extensively across the United States and many other countries across the world.

-The Rainbow Trout is a cold water fish, and cannot tolerate water much over 72°F for any considerable length of time.
-In states with warmer waters, rainbow trout have to be stocked annually to each fall or winter to replenish those that succumb to high temperatures in summer.
-In Arkansas, this fish does well in the cold tail-waters of larger reservoirs and, deep cool reservoirs if oxygen is not a limiting factor.
+The rainbow trout is a cold water fish, and cannot tolerate water much over 72°F for any considerable length of time.
+In states with warmer waters, rainbow trout have to be stocked annually each fall to replenish those that succumb to high temperatures in summer.
+In Arkansas, this fish does well in the cold tailwaters of larger reservoirs and deep cool reservoirs if oxygen is not a limiting factor.

 Special Notes Concerning Lake Brittany: